Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5600 XT should be 139% quicker than the GeForce GTX 660 overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the Radeon RX 5600 XT should be much faster than the GeForce GTX 660 overall. (explain)

-Texel RateThe Radeon RX 5600 XT should be quite a bit (about 153%) faster with regards to anisotropic filtering than the GeForce GTX 660. (explain)
+Texel RateThe Radeon RX 5600 XT is a lot (about 153%) more effective at anisotropic filtering than the GeForce GTX 660. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison